ensminger/galileo/README.md

 ## Customization
 The public elements can be customized with CSS.
-Simply target the content with these selectors:_[inserts public selectors here]_
+Simply target the content with these selectors: `[TODO] inserts public selectors here`

-Your theme's stylesheet should be included after this plugin's base stylesheet.

-If you would like to use your own styles entirely, deselect the "Output Default Styles" option in the plugin settings.
+Galileo's base stylesheet will be included near the top of the head array, so your theme / custom stylesheet should naturally override it.
+If there is any issue with this, or if you would like to use your own styles entirely, deselect the "Output Default Styles" option in the plugin's settings.

 ## License
 _[TODO] Unsure how to license this plugin, actually.
-Will need to do my homework on Wordpress licensing_

-A copy of the license will be included in the root of the plugin’s directory as `LICENSE`.
+Will need to do my homework on Wordpress licensing_ A copy of the license will be included in the root of the plugin’s directory as `LICENSE`.

 ## Support, Issues, Development
 The plugin is provided as-is with no pretense of commercial support.
 Feedback is welcome and encouraged.
-Issues, suggestions, and development are managed through Github.
+Issues, suggestions, and development [are managed through Github.](https://github.com/ensminger/galileo/issues)

 ## Credits
 This project is built on the shining north star of plugin frameworks, [Wordpress Plugin Boilerplate](http://wppb.io/), and includes the magical and transcendent [ACF by Elliot Condon](https://www.advancedcustomfields.com/).

-All additional code, comments, and opinions expressed in this plugin are my own, or the contributions of the esteemed Github community.
+All additional code, comments, and opinions expressed in this plugin are either my own, or the contributions of the esteemed Github community.

 -- Phil Ensminger | [ensm.in/ger](http://ensm.in/ger)